SMerrony/tello-desktop/README.md

 Use the `-keyhelp` option to see the keyboard control mappings.
 Be aware that in keyboard mode Tello motion continues until you counteract it, or stop the Tello with the space bar.

+If you find that mplayer takes over the whole screen (rather than being in its own window), then try the -x11 option which may help.

 N.B.
 To control the Tello the Tello Desktop window must have focus.